 When people ask me about the work I do in the realm of Public Health and Human Services, I tell them that I share leadership with doctors, scientists, lawyers, artists and advocates of various disciplines, to build and implement programs, that seek to help people improve their health, and quality of life.

 Click the links below to learn more about work I am honored to have shared leadership in:

-These days, most of my week is spent in the Community Affairs department of the NewYork-Presbyterian Brooklyn Methodist Hospital, and coordinating convenings of the NYC Coalition to Dismantle Racism in the Health System.
-These assignments involve shared leadership in the development and implementation of dynamic health education and outreach, as well as racial equity, and social justice, across New York City.
+These days, most of my week is spent in the Community Affairs department of the NewYork-Presbyterian Brooklyn Methodist Hospital, where I am part of a team that brings hundreds of in-person and virtual health outreach events to thousands of community members each year.
+I am also proud to share leadership in coordinating convenings of the NYC Coalition to Dismantle Racism in the Health System and working with the American Medical Association Center for Health Equity on initiatives like Release The Pressure.
+These assignments involve shared leadership in the development and implementation of dynamic health education and outreach, as well as racial equity, and social justice, across New York City and across the country!

 What fuels my drive to add value to programs, initiatives, and movements, that seek to enhance the quality of life for communities around the world is the mighty voices of oppressed peoples.
 It is my belief that these voices have never been louder, more sophisticated, more strategic, and more poised to overcome, than they are, right now.